Current-induced inverse symmetry breaking and asymmetric critical phenomena at current-driven tricritical point: Critical phenomena

 Our numerical results imply that the critical exponents $(\gamma_{-},\nu_{-})$ are approximately given by $(0.58,0.29)$ at the TCP in the $\chi{\rm SB}$ phase.
 These values of the critical exponents are obviously different from the mean-field values.
-Note that these values also satisfy the scaling relation $\gamma_{-}=\nu_{-}(2-\eta)$ since we confirm that $\eta=0$ at the TCP.
+Note that these values also satisfy the scaling relation for the Green's function $\gamma_{-}=\nu_{-}(2-\eta)$ since we confirm that $\eta=0$ at the TCP.
+On the other hand, these values do not satisfy $\gamma = \beta(\delta-1)$ that comes from the scaling hypothesis for the free energy.
+Violation of this scaling relation at TCP in the $\chi{\rm SB}$ phase is also a novel feature of our results in this paper.

 To corroborate the peculiar values of $(\gamma_{-},\nu_{-})$, we also perform the dynamic scaling analysis.
 Here, we apply the dynamic scaling hypothesis to our system (for example, see\,\cite{Tuber2014CriticalDA}).
 Then, the retarded Green's function can be written as the following scaling form